Mugip/Agora-Voyage/README.md

 # usage command
 npm startContributing
 [We welcome contributions!
+Follow these steps to contribute:
+Fork the repository
-Follow these steps to contribute:Fork the repositoryCreate a new branch (git checkout -b feature/your-feature)Commit your changes (git commit -m 'Add some feature')Push to the branch (git push origin feature/your-feature)Open a pull requestFor major changes, please open an issue first to discuss what you would like to change.]
+Create a new branch (git checkout -b feature/your-feature) Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature/your-feature) Open a pull request
+# For major changes, please open an issue first to discuss what you would like to change.]

 ## License.
 [This project is licensed under the MIT License - see the LICENSE.md file for details.]

 # Acknowledgements
-[Pius Mugisha] - [mugishapius12@gmail.com]
+Pius Mugisha - mugishapius12@gmail.com